mikepk/botocore/docs/source/reference/services/cloudwatch.rst

     :type ExtendedStatistic: string
     :param ExtendedStatistic:

       The percentile statistic for the metric associated with the alarm.
 Specify a value between p0.0 and p100.
+When you call ``PutMetricAlarm`` , you must specify either ``Statistic`` or ``ExtendedStatistic,`` but not both.